IrohJP268/comp2245-lab1/README.md

-# comp2245-lab1
+# \# COMP2245- Lab 1

-Repository meant for submitting Lab 1 for Web Development class
+This is Lab for Jonathan Payne